What is A Debenture?

 In a “Liquidation”, charges remain ‘Fixed‘ on the value of the assets of the company.

-As a director of your own company, you can file a floating charge debenture at companies house over your company, when you lend it money.
-The Floating charge document requires submission at the same time and protects your position if your company becomes insolvent.
+As a director of your own company, you can file a floating charge debenture at companies house over your company when you lend it money.
+The floating charge document requires submission simultaneously and protects your position if your company becomes insolvent.

 The risk to directors and your company

 Registered Debenture implements security to a bank normally.
 Essential as a director that you understand the power afforded to the bank.
 Once registered, the bank can appoint its “Administrators” in the event the company runs into financial distress.

 Can a Director have a division over the assets of my company?

 Directors may protect their own limited company by filing a floating charge debenture at Companies House.
 For this to be legal, you carry this filing out simultaneously to lend money to your company as with a bank.

 When you commit to lending your company money, you vote a dividend to you though you do not, then draw it down from your company.
 Therefore, a floating charge debenture then secures the dividend value.
 Therefore, if your company enters insolvency, then you have a record so that you may be repaid before any unsecured creditor under your floating charge debenture.
 So, your director’s loan account is paid in full before, say, trade creditors or HMRC.

 ENSURE you register your charge at the Registrar of Companies for it to be genuine and not challenged in insolvency.

 Therefore, it remains a written contract among you, as the lender to your company, and your company, as the borrower.
 Debenture, though, does not always introduce clauses enabling you to do so.